google/zetasql/docs/net_functions.md

 `org`, or `net`).
 A public suffix is an ICANN domain registered at [publicsuffix.org][net-link-to-public-suffix].
 For best results, URL values should comply with the format as defined by
 [RFC 3986][net-link-to-rfc-3986-appendix-a].
-If the URL value does not comply with RFC 3986 formatting, this function makes a best effort to parse the input and return a relevant result.
+If the URL value doesn't comply with RFC 3986 formatting, this function makes a best effort to parse the input and return a relevant result.

 This function returns `NULL` if any of the following is true:

-+ It cannot parse the host from the input;
++ It can't parse the host from the input;
 + The parsed host contains adjacent dots in the middle (not leading or trailing);
-+ The parsed host does not contain any public suffix.
++ The parsed host doesn't contain any public suffix.

 Before looking up the public suffix, this function temporarily normalizes the host by converting uppercase English letters to lowercase and encoding all